AuburnACM/auacm/README.md

 ##Ubuntu

 0. Install git

     ``$ sudo apt-get install git ``

 1. Clone the repo.

     ``git clone https://github.com/AuburnACM/AUACM.git ``

-2. Navigate to ``.../AUACM/auacm/`` and execute setup the environment:
+2. Navigate to ``.../AUACM/auacm/`` and execute this to setup the environment:

     ``source ubuntu_setup.env``

     Follow all the setup instructions.

 3. Now you can run the server on localhost:5000 by running